 The Board hopes to be able to make an announcement shortly regarding a potential transaction which is currently in the course of negotiations.”

+- ends -

-Mr Marcus Yeoman, one of the requisitioners, is a director and shareholder of Guscio PLC.
+Mr Marcus Yeoman, one of the Requisitioners, is a director and shareholder of Guscio PLC.

-Mr Mark Jackson, also one of the requisitioners, has previously held a notifiable interest in Guscio PLC.
+Mr Mark Jackson, also one of the Requisitioners, has previously held a notifiable interest in Guscio PLC.

-The Board is notifying its shareholders of the above as they believe this information further supports the statements made in the circular dated 28 August 2015 about the requisitioners and that Shareholders should be in possession of this information when considering how they wish to vote on the proposed resolutions.
+The Board believes that Shareholders should be in possession of this information when considering how they wish to vote on the proposed resolutions.

 The Company reminds Shareholders that the General Meeting has been convened for 11.00 am on Wednesday, 16 September 2015 to be held at the Burleigh Manor, Peel Road, Douglas, Isle of Man IM1 5EP and that proxies should be completed and returned in accordance with the instructions printed on it so as to arrive at the Company’s Transfer Agent, Neville Registrars at Neville House, 18 Laurel Lane, Halesowen, West Midlands B63 3DA as soon as possible and, in any event not later than 11.00 a.m. on Monday, 14 September 2015.